earthly/website/blog/_posts/2021-03-17-compiling-containers-dockerfiles-llvm-and-buildkit.md

 ![Send LLB Directly]({{site.images}}{{page.slug}}/Send-LLB.png)
 </div>

-## Programmatically Making An Image
+## Programmatically Making a Image

 Alright, enough background.
 Let's programmatically generate the LLB for an image and then build an image.
 <div class="notice--info">